tjohnston-softdev/fox-controller-app-tests/information/modes.md

 **online**
 This mode tests whether the Controller is online.
 If it isn't, it will be flagged as an error. (part D)

+**offline**
+This mode tests whether the Controller is offline.
+If it isn't, it will be flagged as an error. (part D)

 **cont**
 This mode tests whether the Controller is offline before testing the script files. (parts D-G)